-This Code of Business Conduct and Ethics (the “Code”) applies to all directors, officers and employees (“Employees”) of Rudolph Technologies, Inc. (“RTEC”).
+This Code of Business Conduct and Ethics (the “Code”) applies to all directors, officers and employees (“Employees”) of Rudolph Technologies, Inc. (“Rudolph”).
 The Code covers a wide range of business practices and procedures.
-It does not cover every issue that may arise, but sets out basic principles to guide all employees, executive officers and directors of RTEC.
-Use the Code as a standard and a tool, along with other RTEC policies, and your own best judgment.
-All Employees must conduct themselves accordingly and seek to avoid even the appearance of improper behavior.
+While it does not cover every issue that may arise, it does set out basic principles to guide everyone at Rudolph because we recognize that our Company’s continued success depends upon our commitment to conduct business with honestly, integrity and in compliance with the law everywhere we operate.
+As a result, all of us are encouraged to use the Code as a standard and a tool, along with other Rudolph policies, and one’s own best judgment.

-If a policy in this Code conflicts with the law, you must comply with the law; however, if the Code conflicts with a local custom or policy, you must comply with the Code.
-If you have any questions about these conflicts, are faced with a potential conflict between your ethical standards and the conduct of others at RTEC or if you are in a situation which you believe may violate or lead to a violation of this Code, follow the Compliance Procedure guidelines of this Code set forth below.
+If a policy in this Code conflicts with the law, we must comply with the law.
+However, if the Code conflicts with a local custom or policy, we must comply with the Code.
+If you have any questions about these conflicts, are faced with a potential conflict between your ethical standards and the conduct of others at Rudolph or if you are in a situation which you believe may violate or lead to a violation of this Code, follow the Compliance Procedure guidelines discussed below.

 Code of Business Conduct and Ethics

-All Employees must be knowledgeable of and comply with the basic principles of the Code as follows:
+We must all be knowledgeable of and comply with the basic principles of the Code as follows:

-- Compliance with Laws, Rules and Regulations: While conducting business on behalf of RTEC, Employees must respect, obey and comply with the laws, rules and regulations of the cities, states and countries in which the company operates.
+- Compliance with Laws, Rules and Regulations: While conducting business on behalf of Rudolph, respect, obey and comply with the laws, rules and regulations of the cities, states and countries in which the Company operates.

-- Conflicts of Interest: Employees are to avoid any actual or apparent conflicts of interest (other than conflicts of interest that have received appropriate approval) such as taking actions or having interests that may interfere with performing one’s work objectively and effectively or where one receives improper personal benefits as a result of their position with RTEC.
+- Conflicts of Interest: Avoid any actual or apparent conflicts of interest (other than conflicts of interest that have received appropriate approval) such as taking actions or having interests that may interfere with performing one’s work objectively and effectively or where one receives improper personal benefits as a result of their position with Rudolph.

-- Open and Honest Dealing: RTEC encourages an open and honest atmosphere within the company such that Employees are to freely exchange with and disclose important information to management and refrain from purposely providing any kind of misleading information.
+- Open and Honest Dealing: Rudolph encourages an open and honest atmosphere within the Company such that important information is freely exchanged with and disclosed to management and misleading information is not purposely provided.

-- Insider Trading: Employees who have access to RTEC’s confidential information are not permitted to use or share that information for stock trading purposes (“Insider Trading”) or for any purpose except the conduct of the company’s business.
+- Insider Trading: Rudolph’s confidential information is not permitted to be used or shared for stock trading purposes (“Insider Trading”) or for any purpose except the conduct of the Company’s business.

-- Fair Disclosure: Employees are prohibited from making statements regarding material, non-public information about the company or its securities to the financial community, company stockholders or the press without the express authorization of the CEO, CFO or General Counsel.
+- Fair Disclosure: Statements regarding material, non-public information about the Company or its securities may not be made to the financial community, Company stockholders or the press without the express authorization of the CEO, CFO or General Counsel.

 - Payments to Agencies/Consultants: All payments and arrangements with outside agents, consultants, contractors and other parties should be per a written agreement.

-- Corporate Opportunities: Employees are prohibited from taking personal advantage of opportunities that are discovered, developed or known through the use of corporate property, information or their position without the appropriate approval at RTEC.
+- Corporate Opportunities: Taking personal advantage of opportunities that are discovered, developed or known through the use of corporate property, information or one’s position without the appropriate approval at Rudolph is prohibited.

-- Competition and Fair Dealing: Employees are expected to respect the rights of and deal fairly with RTEC’s customers, suppliers, competitors and Employees.
+- Competition and Fair Dealing: Respect the rights of and deal fairly with Rudolph's customers, suppliers, competitors and other Employees.

-- Gifts, Gratuities and Entertainment: As part of RTEC’s business, Employees may only offer, give, provide or accept reasonable gifts or business entertainment in order to create good will and sound working relationships, and never to gain unfair advantage with customers.
+- Gifts, Gratuities and Entertainment: As part of Rudolph’s business, only reasonable gifts or business entertainment may be offered, given, or provided to or accepted from our customers, only in order to create good will and sound working relationships, and never to gain unfair advantage with customers.

-- Political Contributions: While RTEC encourages all Employees to vote and be active in the political process, it is RTEC’s policy not to contribute any company funds, assets or services to any political party, committee, organization, or candidate for any office at any level in any country.
+- Political Contributions: While Rudolph encourages everyone to vote and be active in the political process, it is Rudolph's policy not to contribute any Company funds, assets or services to any political party, committee, organization, or candidate for any office at any level in any country.

-- Discrimination and Harassment: Employees are prohibited from participating in any form of harassment, retaliation, or discrimination because of race, color, national origin, sex, religion, creed, age, disability, sexual orientation, marital status, military service or any other basis protected by federal, state or local laws.
+- Discrimination and Harassment: Participating in any form of harassment, retaliation, or discrimination because of race, color, national origin, sex, religion, creed, age, disability, sexual orientation, marital status, military service or any other basis protected by federal, state or local laws is prohibited.

-- Health and Safety: Employees are responsible for maintaining a safe and healthy workplace following safety and health rules and practices, appropriately reporting issues and refraining from any violent or threatening behavior.
+- Health and Safety: Maintain a safe and healthy workplace following safety and health rules and practices, appropriately report issues and refrain from any violent or threatening behavior.

-- Record-Keeping: Where an Employee is required to make a record of or report on any form of business information, such record/report must be made honestly and accurately in order to make responsible business decisions.
+- Record-Keeping: Where we are required to make a record of or report on any form of business information, such record/report must be made honestly and accurately in order to make responsible business decisions.

-- Confidentiality: Employees are required to maintain the confidentiality of confidential information entrusted to them by RTEC or its customers, unless disclosure is appropriately authorized.
+- Confidentiality: When receiving confidential information, maintain the confidentiality of the materials entrusted by Rudolph or its customers, unless disclosure is appropriately authorized.

-- Protection and Proper Use of RTEC Assets: Employees must protect RTEC’s assets, including Employee work product and company proprietary information, to ensure its continued and efficient use and security.
+- Protection and Proper Use of Rudolph Assets: Protect Rudolph's assets, including our work product and Company proprietary information, to ensure its continued and efficient use and security.

-- Payments to Government Personnel: Employees are prohibited from giving and/or offering money or anything of value, directly or indirectly, to a foreign or domestic governmental official, agency, party, official or candidate under any circumstances in order to induce the recipient to give RTEC business, purchase RTEC’s products or otherwise benefit RTEC’s business in their country.
+- Bribery and Payments to Government Personnel: Giving and/or offering money or anything of value, directly or indirectly, to a foreign or domestic governmental official, agency, party, official or candidate under any circumstances in order to induce the recipient to give Rudolph business, purchase Rudolph's products or otherwise benefit Rudolph's business in their country is prohibited.

 Waivers of the Code of Business Conduct and Ethics

-Any waiver of this Code for an Employee may be made only by RTEC’s board of directors (the “Board“) or a Board committee and will be promptly disclosed, along with the reasons for the waiver, as required by applicable law, rule, regulation, and the applicable listing standards of the NYSE Market.
+Only Rudolph’s board of directors (the “Board“) or a Board committee may waive compliance with this Code for an Employee.
+Any such waiver will be promptly disclosed, along with the reasons for the waiver, as required by applicable law, rule, regulation, and the applicable listing standards of the New York Stock Exchange (“NYSE”).

-- Discuss the problem with your supervisor or manager: The basic guidance for all situations is to ask first and act later.
+The basic guidance for all situations is to ask first and act later.
 In many cases, your supervisor or manager will be more knowledgeable about the question, and will appreciate being included in the decision-making process.
-Remember that it is your supervisor/manager’s responsibility to help solve problems.
+Remember that it is the responsibility of our supervisors and managers to help solve problems.

-- Seek help from RTEC resources: In the case where it may not be appropriate to discuss an issue with your supervisor or where you do not feel comfortable approaching your supervisor with your question, you can discuss it with a Human Resources representative or senior management.
+In the case where it may not be appropriate to discuss an issue with your supervisor or where you do not feel comfortable approaching your supervisor with a question, discussing it with a Human Resources representative or senior management is encouraged.

 Reporting any Illegal or Unethical Behavior

-All RTEC Employees are encouraged to report either orally or in writing to their immediate supervisor, or alternate line of authority as described below, all evidence of activity by an RTEC department or Employee that may constitute:
+Everyone is encouraged to report either orally or in writing to your immediate supervisor, or alternate line of authority as described below, all evidence of activity by a Rudolph department or an Employee that may constitute:

-- A violation of RTEC’s Code of Business Conduct and Ethics or RTEC’s Financial Code of Ethics;
+- A violation of Rudolph’s Code of Business Conduct and Ethics or Rudolph’s Financial Code of Ethics;

 - Any other instances of corporate fraud or unethical business conduct;